 - Peel onion, garlic and carrots.
 Cut into chunks and place in bowl of processor.
 Wash and chunk celery and add to processor.
 Rinse, core and chunk pepper and add to other vegetables.
 Pulse vegetables until they are minced.

 - Pour ½ cup oil in skillet.
 Heat over medium flame.
 Add vegetables and stir well.
 Reduce heat and cook vegetables until they are very soft and the carrots can be broken with the back of a wooden spoon.
 Allow vegetables to cool.
+Drain vegetables before adding them to fish.

 - Pour crumbs (or matza meal) in one shallow bowl.
 Beat remaining two eggs in another shallow bowl.